amchelle/amchelle.github.io/_posts/2023-04-28-how-to-score-sourdough.md

 It is crucial to avoid steam with this design.
 Do not use ice cubes or spritz with water.
 The flour with soak up the steam and you will lose your design.

 I have stepped away from designing with flour because I think it is contrary to the best sourdough method.
-Steam is crucial to the crust and flavor of sourdough, so avoiding it seems not desirable.
+Steam is crucial to the crust and flavor of sourdough, so avoiding it seems undesirable.
 Also, a lot of people do not like the flour coating on the outside, it does make your sourdough crust taste chalky.

 ![Sourdough Middle Score](/images/scoring_middle.jpg)